Carlos Prates: Ultimate Fighting Championship

 Prates made his debut on February 10, 2024 at UFC Fight Night: Hermansson vs. Pyfer against Trevin Giles.
 Prates won via KO in the second round.
 This earned him a Performance of the Night bonus.

 Prates later fought at UFC on ESPN: Cannonier vs. Imavov against Charles Radtke, where he won via a knee to the body in the first round.
 This gave him another Performance of the Night bonus.

 Prates made his pay-per-view debut at UFC 305 on August 18, 2024 against Li Jingliang.
 He won via a left hook knockout after dropping Jingliang twice, being the first to knockout Jingliang.
 This earned him his third consecutive Performance of the Night bonus.

 Prates had his first main event on UFC Fight Night: Magny vs. Prates against veteran Neil Magny.
 Prates defended all 7 of Magny's takedowns and dropped him twice, winning by knockout 4 minutes and 50 seconds into the first round.

 This earned Prates his fourth consecutive Performance of the Night award.

 Prates was scheduled to face Geoff Neal on April 12, 2025 at UFC 314.
 However, Neal withdrew from the fight for unknown reasons and the bout was subsequently cancelled.

 Prates faced Ian Machado Garry on April 26, 2025 in the main event at UFC on ESPN 66.
 He lost the fight by unanimous decision.

 The bout between Prates and Neal was re-scheduled and eventually took place on August 16, 2025 at UFC 319.
 He won the fight via knockout in round one.
 This earned Prates his fifth Performance of the Night award.

 Prates faced former UFC Welterweight Champion Leon Edwards on November 15, 2025 at UFC 322.
 He won the fight by knockout in the second round.
 This fight earned him another Performance of the Night award.

+Prates faced former UFC Welterweight Champion Jack Della Maddalena on May 2, 2026 in the main event at UFC Fight Night 275.
+He won the fight by technical knockout in the third round.
+This fight earned him another Performance of the Night award.

+Fighting style

+Prates is a stand-up striker and "knockout artist" known for his devastating power.
+He utilizes his length to counter opponents with long, rangy strikes from the outside, employing a variety of weapons including punches, leg kicks, knees up the middle, and step-in elbows.
+Defensively, he has been noted to fight with his hands low.
+All seven of his first UFC victories came via knockout.

+Personal life

+Prates maintains a habit of smoking approximately 10-15 Marlboro cigarettes daily, even on fight days.
+Despite this, he has had great success in his UFC fights, often smoking shortly before entering the Octagon.
+Ahead of his fight against Neil Magny, Prates attempted to smoke just minutes before making the walk, before UFC personnel intervened.